ROSS-org/RIO/specs.md

 #### Initializing the IO system

-ROSSIO can be set up from the command line, or through an io_init function.
+RIO can be set up from the command line, or through an io_init function.
 In order to support the command-line options, a call to `io_opts()` must be made before the call `tw_init()` in main.
-Otherwise, ROSSIO can be initialized with `io_init(int files, int partitions)`.
+Otherwise, RIO can be initialized with `io_init(int files, int partitions)`.

 #### Checkpointing functions